 3. Apply When Revenue Is Trending Up

-The amount of annual business revenue your business generates is the second most important factor that will be considered in a trucking business loan application.
+The amount of business revenue generated annually is the second most important factor that will be considered in a trucking business loan application.
 To maximize your potential for getting approved, you should be strategic about when you apply.
 This means that you should wait and apply for a loan when your revenues have had a positive trend over the past three to six months.
-This shows the lender that your business is headed in the right direction.

-In the trucking industry, this can sometimes take just one new payment for a contract you’ve recently signed.
-If you know that you just signed up a new customer and expect to receive payment from them within the next 90 days, then it might benefit you to wait until you can show that revenue on your business books.
-Even if you think you’ll get approved without the extra revenue, showing your lender that you have it could increase your financing amount.
+In the trucking industry, this can sometimes take one new payment for a contract you’ve recently signed.
+If you know that you signed up a new customer and expect to receive payment from them within the next 90 days, then it might benefit you to wait until you can show that revenue on your business books.

 4. Eliminate Unnecessary Expenses